MiguelSanLeon/Bakalar-booking-app/README.md

 ### Typography

-I chose 2 fonts for this project, Baskerville and Bebas Neue with sans serif as fallback font for both.
+I chose two fonts for this project: Baskerville and Bebas Neue, with sans-serif as the fallback font for both.

 ![baskervville](documentation_assets/baskervville.png)
 ![bebasneue](documentation_assets/bebasneue.png)